RenanZX/RootControlMapper/README.md

 ## Project goals (current and future)
 - Create a flexible and customized experience for using the controller on Linux with all its features, *without limitations*.
-- Fix potential bugs and add more keys as needed and as the project evolves.
+- Fix potential bugs, improve features and add more keys as needed and as the project evolves.
 - Add compatibility with the Xbox Series controllers' share button.

 ## Installation